jeckman/wpbook/README.txt

 of pages for which you are an admin, to which you've added the app, and for which you've granted stream publish permission, when you write a new post.

+(This includes Application Profile pages and group walls, if you are an admin and have enabled fans to write on your walls).

 Finally, WPBook can also import comments made on your wall (or the wall of a Fan page) in response to excerpts it has posted, and show those in your WordPress blog as full comments.